bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 ## Discussion {#discussion}

-The 16S sequencing results demonstrate a very slight response of microbial communities to T4 exposure (figure 2, figure 3), and only a single taxonomic unit being differentially present with the T3 exposure (figure 5).
+The 16S sequencing results demonstrate a very slight response of microbial communities to T4 exposure (figure 2, figure 3), and only a single taxonomic unit being differentially present with the T3 exposure.
 The assigning of bacterial taxonomies to expressed transcripts reveals a very slight response with T3 exposure in both tissues and T4 exposure did not result in the differential expression of any bacteria-assigned transcripts (table 3, table 5).

 Assigning bacterial taxonomies to assemble transcripts revealed similar bacteria phyla as the 16S sequencing result.